 Pay in Full

-Includes Utah corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Utah corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-Your name must include “Corporation,” “Incorporated,” “Company,” or an abbreviation of one of these words.
-Tip: Most corporations keep it simple with “Corp” or “Inc.”
+Your name must include “Corporation,” “Incorporated,” or “Company,” or an abbreviation for one of these words.
+Tip: Many corporations opt to keep it simple with “Corp” or “Inc.”

 This question isn’t as existential as it sounds.
-Your purpose is what your business will actually do.
-It’s sufficient to put a general purpose, such as “to engage in any lawful act or activity for which corporations may be organized under the Utah Revised Business Corporation Act.”
+Your corporation’s purpose is simply what your business will actually do.
+It’s sufficient to list a general purpose, such as “to engage in any lawful act or activity for which corporations may be organized under the Utah Revised Business Corporation Act.”

 Your incorporator signs your Articles of Incorporation.
-You must have at least one incorporator, and all incorporators need to include their names and addresses.
 Your incorporator can be a director, officer, or someone outside your corporation that you authorize to submit your filing.
+For every incorporator you include (you must have at least one), you must provide their names and addresses.
 Tip: We’ll be your incorporator when you hire Northwest to form your Utah corporation.